 After I started running, I noticed that these bone and joint pains went away after a 2 – 3 km run.
 I was curious about this.
 So, I read a lot in the cancer forums and in the science journals.
 I found out that my experience is common with cancer survivors.
-Many cancer patients on these medications experience these pains.
+Many cancer patients on aromatase inhibitor and tamoxifen medications experience these pains.
 Some have noticed that running and other exercises help.

 Scientist use to think that people who had a higher tolerance to pain became athletes.
 People who push themselves to improve and compete do experience discomfort and pain.
 It takes moving outside your comfort zone to improve.
 Scientist once thought that athletes were born with less ability to feel pain.

 “Pain is inevitable.
 Suffering is optional.” – Haruki Murakami –

 Aerobic exercise gets your heart pumping and your breathing up.
 You take in more oxygen and your blood is pumped more quickly.
 Aerobic exercise includes activities like running, swimming and cycling, for example.
 These activities increases our pain threshold, which is when we know we are in pain.
 And these activities increase our pain tolerance, which is when we can no longer endure pain.

 This works better if we exercise longer and at a higher intensity.
 So the harder you workout, the less you feel the pain.
 However, feeling less pain also occurs when we exercise for a shorter duration and at a lower intensity, just not to the same degree.
 You don’t need to go all out.
 Any exercise is better than none.

 This study used both strength training and moderately intensive aerobic exercise for 150 minutes per week.
 Joint pain was significantly reduced in those women that were a part of the exercise group compared to the patients not exercising.
 Thus, exercise can help breast cancer survivors reduce pain associated with their hormonal treatments.

 The reason for these pain killing effects are not well understood.
 It was once thought that exercise triggered a release of the bodies own opioid-like pain killers after exercise.
 However, it appears more complicated than this.